kaiosilveira/design-patterns/chain-of-responsibility/MightyGumballMailing/README.md

 MailHandler <|-- DefaultMailHandler : implements
 ```

+This structure is flexible in a way that it allows for the chaining of handlers, reminding us of a linked list of some sort.
+Each handler implementation that contains a successor can be arbitrarily defined as the start of the chain.

+As per design, `DefaultMailHandler` is chosen to be the end of the chain, hence why it doesn't have any successors.
+This basically defines that if an e-mail goes through the whole chain and is not handled, it's guaranteed that it would be moved to the Inbox folder.

-- The sequence diagram below shows how a client interacts with the mail handling responsibility chain:
+The sequence diagram below shows how a client interacts with the mail handling responsibility chain:

 ```mermaid
 sequenceDiagram